kieunam123/knife-mod-for-counterstrike/README.md

 # About
-This is a mod I've created for counter-strike game since 2017.
+This is a mod I've created for counter-strike since 2017.
 Use C# with AmxModx studio +Library of Dias's plugins.
 I'm a big fan of counterstrike.
 Thank you.